atomisthq/docs/docs/integration/deploys.md

 !!!
 Note
     you must create an api-key to use this endpoint.

 The simplest form of interation is to call this api whenever a new image is deployed.
-The default environment name is `deployed` - if you want to image scans, and GitHub checkruns to start comparing against a "deployed" image, then call:
+The default environment name is `deployed` - if you want to image scans, and GitHub Checks to start comparing against a "deployed" image, then call:

 ```
 $ curl \\